lescuer97/nutmix-hidden-service/README.md

 ## Set-up Instructions

-Follow these steps to get the Shopstr Hidden Service running on your local machine:
+Follow these steps to get the Nutmix Hidden Service running on your local machine:

 ### 1. Clone the repository